thesushilsharma/tailwind-palette/README.md

 ## Deployment

-You can deploy this repo to a production server using a platform like Vercel, Netlify, Heroku, or any other platform of your choice.
+You can deploy this repo to a production server using a platform like Vercel, Netlify, Heroku, or any other platform you choose.

 ## Contributing